searKing/preview-vscode/README.md

 ## Contributing

-If you want to develop and debug this extension from source code, please run 'sudo npm run pkgvars ' under the root dir of this extension, according to [Cannot find module 'vscode' – where is vscode.d.ts now installed? #2810](https://github.com/Microsoft/vscode/issues/2810)
+If you want to develop and debug this extension from source code, please run 'sudo npm run postinstall ' under the root dir of this extension, according to [Cannot find module 'vscode' – where is vscode.d.ts now installed? #2810](https://github.com/Microsoft/vscode/issues/2810)

 ## Thanks to